liebke/avout/README.md

 6. Release read-lock on references.

-### ZooKeeper reads and writes for deref inside transaction
+### ZooKeeper Reads and Writes for deref Inside Transaction

 1. (1 W) create /stm/history/t- with data (one per ref in transaction)
 2. (1 W) create /ref-name/lock/n- (one per ref in transaction)